mmiha01/notezor/README.md

 ## Frontend

 - `npm run dev`: will start frontend in dev mode
-- `npm run build`: will generated compiled project inside (frontend/dist)
+- `npm run build`: will generate compiled project inside frontend/dist

 ## Backend

 - `npm run dev`: will start backend in dev mode
-- `npm run build`: will generated compiled project inside (backend/dist)
+- `npm run build`: will generate compiled project inside backend/dist

 # How was this project setup?